springfox/springfox/readme.md

 There are currently some features not fully supported:
 - Model generation - work in progress to modularize the model generation from prior versions of swagger-springmvc.
-This version uses the model generation that ships with swagger-core which is not as powerful when it comes to polymorphic models
+This version uses the model generation that ships with swagger-core which is not as powerful when it comes to polymorphic models.

-- Oauth/authorization - not yet appearing on swagger-ui page as there is some further work required to transform the swagger-core models to the JSON structure required by swagger-ui.

 ### Sample Application